SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

       <img src="img/Check_Pending_Data_Using_App_Step_3.png" alt="Check Pending Data Using App Step 3" width="280" height="550">
    </p><br>

 4. Pending data will be displayed here.
-Ensure your internet connection is stable, and the attachment will be uploaded as soon as possible
+Ensure your internet connection is stable, and the attachment will be uploaded as soon as possible.

    <p align="center">
       <img src="img/Check_Pending_Data_Using_App_Step_4.png" alt="Check Pending Data Using App Step 4" width="280" height="550">